Oct 9, 2024

 No-fault insurance requirements in Florida do not apply to motorcycles.
 Motorcycle riders are not required to carry PIP insurance, and they must rely on other forms of coverage or pursue legal action against the at-fault party to recover damages.

-How Does the No-Fault System Work in Florida?
+How Does the Not at Fault Accident System Work in Florida?

-Under Florida’s no-fault insurance system, when you are injured in some manner involving a motor vehicle, your medical benefits are part of your PIP insurance coverage, no matter who was responsible for the injuries.
-This system was originally designed to streamline the process of obtaining compensation for immediate medical needs and lost income – sadly, insurers have abused the system to cause delays.
+Under Florida’s not at fault accident insurance system, when you are injured in some manner involving a motor vehicle, your medical benefits are part of your PIP insurance coverage, no matter who was responsible for the injuries.
+This system was originally designed to streamline the process of obtaining compensation for immediate medical needs and lost income.
+Sadly, insurers have abused the system to cause delays.

 Notably, your no-fault insurance covers up to 80% of your “reasonable and necessary” medical expenses and up to 60% of your lost wages if/when you provide the proper documentation for 90+ days.